JonSanchez1/2021FALL-GAMETESTING2338/assignment_1/game_review_two.md

 ## Final Thoughts

 My personal thoughts on this type of game/games is that they are really great to play and have fun if you're creative.
-I've always liked being creative when it comes to creating things or making scenes.
+I've always liked being creative when it comes to creating things or making some sort of scenery.
 I like the

 ## Additional Information